jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 ``CountryCatalogue`` for some details.

 The last portion of ``main`` creates a new ``CountryCatalogue`` by filtering the existing ``CountryCatalogue``.
-The details of the ``Country`` objects within the new ``CountryCatalogue`` are added to a string that is then ultimately saved to a csv file.
+The details of the ``Country`` objects within the new filtered ``CountryCatalogue`` are added to a string that is then ultimately saved to a csv file.

 There are no unit tests for ``main``.
 To test it, simply run it and check if it works as expected.

 .. note::